eldoy/pushfile/README.md

 See [the example pushfile.yml](https://github.com/fugroup/pushfile/blob/master/config/pushfile.yml) for an example.

 If you define an image config, any images you upload will be automatically resized before uploading.
 You can define both the desired max height and width.
+All images will also be thumbnailed.

 ### Usage
 For more examples have a look at [the tests for Pushfile.](https://github.com/fugroup/pushfile/blob/master/test/upload_test.rb)